ZERICO2005/PortCE/README.md

-PortCE is a tool to port your Ti84-CE C/C++ application to Windows/Linux/MacOS so it can be ran as a native executable.
+PortCE is a tool to port your Ti84-CE C/C++ application to Windows/Linux/MacOS so it can be run as a native executable.

 PortCE also allows you to add audio and mouse support, in addition to making debugging easier through the use of `gdb` and memory sanitizers.